-You could spend a lifetime searching for information on the late great Sijo Bruce Lee.
-There is tons of facts, fiction, legends, myths, and otherwise conflicting and confusing information floating around concerning his life.
+You could spend a lifetime searching for information on the late great Si-Jo Bruce Lee (November 27, 1940 - July 20, 1973).
+There are tons of facts, fiction, legends, myths, and otherwise conflicting and confusing information floating around concerning his life.
 I'm not going to attempt to hash out the details of his life story; the information presented here is only what pertains to his creation of Jeet Kune Do, the Way of the Intercepting Fist.
 So let's see if we can shed some light on the JKD system that was founded by Bruce Lee...

-It's pretty common knowledge that Bruce Lee was a Wing Tsun (Wing Chun/Ving Tsun) practitioner and student of Yip Man (Ip Man), and also did a lot of training under one of Yip Man's students Wong Sheung Leung, from the time he was about 13 years old until he came to America at age 19 in 1959.
-This laid the foundation for his own fighting method, first named Jun Fan Gong Fu (his Cantonese name being Lee Jun Fan, the name of the style literally being Bruce Lee's Kung Fu), and later evolving into Jeet Kune Do (the Way of the Intercepting Fist).
-At the time when Bruce left Hong Kong, he was only an intermediate level student in Wing Tsun, having up to the Chum Kiu form and a few sections of the Wooden Dummy form.
+It's pretty common knowledge that Bruce Lee was a Wing Tsun (Wing Chun/Ving Tsun) practitioner and student of Yip Man (Ip Man).
+It was William Cheung who introduced Bruce to Yip Man in the fall of 1953, when Bruce began his Wing Tsun training.
+It's also well known that a lot of his training, especially in the last couple years in Hong Kong, was under one of Yip Man's senior students Wong Sheung Leung.
+Bruce's Wing Tsun training lasted from the time he was about 13 years old until he came to America at age 18 in 1959.
+This was the golden era of Yip Man's Wing Tsun, as the ranks of Yip Man's class from this period was churning out many legendary practitioners who would go on to become Grandmasters of their own sub-lineages under the Yip Man branch.
+This laid the foundation for Bruce's own fighting method, first named Jun Fan Gong Fu (his Cantonese name being Lee Jun Fan; the name of the style literally being Bruce Lee's Kung Fu), and later evolving into Jeet Kune Do (the Way of the Intercepting Fist).
+At the time when Bruce left Hong Kong, he was only an intermediate level student in Wing Tsun, having up to the Chum Kiu form and a few sections of the Wooden Dummy form that he picked up unofficially from some of the senior students (most likely WSL).
 When he came to America and no longer had access to his Sifu, he was smart enough to know that there was still a lot missing from his Kung Fu, so he began filling in the blanks with other material the best way he could.
 Many people consider him as the father of Mixed Martial Arts because of this.
 Aside from Wing Tsun, he learned Tai Chi along with his younger brother Robert from their father Lee Hoi-Chuen, who was a very skilled martial artist and a member of the Red Boat Opera.
-Before leaving Hong Kong, he also learned some Northern Shaolin Praying Mantis and Hung Gar from Shiu Hon Sang.
+Before leaving Hong Kong, he also learned some Northern Shaolin Praying Mantis, Jing Wu, and Hung Gar from Shiu Hon Sang, as well as Choy Li Fut with Chen Nian Bo and Yiquan with Liang Zi Peng.
 Another element that helped him immensely was, oddly enough, his dancing skills.
-He was named the Hong Kong Cha-Cha dance champion in 1958, and this was evident in how nimble he was on his feet, with superior footwork, precision timing, balance, and control.
+He was named the Hong Kong Cha-Cha dance champion in 1958, and this was evident in how nimble he was on his feet, with superior footwork, precision timing, speed, balance, and control.

 "I'm having a Gung Fu system drawn up-this system is a combination of chiefly Wing Tsun, Fencing, & Boxing.
 Boy, it will be IT!" -Bruce Lee, July 1965 (from a letter to James Yimm Lee)